KDL-umass/CausalGPSLC.jl/CONTRIBUTING.md

 ## Revise

-In the julia REPL execute
+In the Julia REPL execute

 ```julia
 using Pkg, Revise